TrelisResearch/arc-agi-2025/llm_python/README.md

 - **Optimized File I/O**: 30-second timeout for file operations with detailed error logging for debugging
 - **Independent Multiple Runs**: Each repeated run is completely isolated with no shared state - results loaded from files for aggregation
 - **Robust State Management**: Explicit garbage collection and thread-safe cleanup between runs prevents state spillover and race conditions
 - **Output Size Guards**: Predicted grids exceeding size limits are dropped to prevent runaway logs (default ≤10,000 chars and ≤1,800 cells)
+- **GPU-Optimized Scheduling**: Batched execution pattern reduces context switching and improves prefix caching efficiency

 **When to use:**
 - For comprehensive evaluation with statistical rigor